lgadelha/ARC-Symposium/paper/paper.md

 ### Automation

 The amount of requests and usage of experiment-specific ARC templates should be monitored to decide when to move them to a dedicated repository.

 ## Project 2: SQL-to-ARC

 ### Context

+In the NFDI FAIRagro [CITE FAIRAGRO] project we want to connect several Research Data Infrastructures (RDIs) with a common middleware that is
+ARC/Datahub-based [CITE PLANTDATAHUB].
+The challenge is to convert the meta data offered by those RDIs to ARC.

+One idea to tackle that is to create an SQL-to-ARC converter that maps the SQL schema of existing RDIs to the ARC metadata model.

 ### Consequences

+We assume to have access to the RDI's SQL database.
+We create new views in that database that correspond to entities within the ARC context.
+E.g:

+* `ARC_investigation`
+* `ARC_study`
+* `ARC_assay`
+* `ARC_person`
+* `ARC_sample`
+* `ARC_sample_characteristic`

+Then we use an ARCtrl-based [CITE ARCTRL] software (written in python) to perform the actual conversion.
+The prototype can be found here: git@github.com:fairagro/m4.2_SQLToARC.git (currently private) [make repo public or include in this repo].

 ### Automation